- Conceptual design acceptance has been received from the Federal Railroad Administration and preliminary engineering work has begun.

-February 2013 - Begin engineering and design on the new, federally funded track configurations.
+July 2013 - Engineering and design began on the new, federally funded track configuration

-WSDOT intends to use up to $52 million in ARRA grants to construct the next phase of track improvements at King Street Station.
+WSDOT intends to use $50.4 million in ARRA grants to construct the next phase of track improvements at King Street Station.

 How can I get more information?